shaynoorani/ECE4180_CANalyzer/README.md

 #### Embedded Device Dimensions
 <img alt="Dimensions of relavent parts of the embedded device for designing the housing" width="750px" src="https://github.com/shaynoorani/ECE4180_CANalyzer/blob/main/Housing/CANAlyzer%20Dimensions%20and%20Initial%20Housing%20Design.png?raw=true">

-*The CAN lines no longer come out as 3 lines but as one bundled wired that interfaces with the molex connector
+*The CAN lines no longer come out as 3 lines but as one bundled wire that are terminated with a male molex connector since our car's CAN was accessible via a female molex

 #### Final Housing Design
 <img alt="" width="650px" src="https://github.com/shaynoorani/ECE4180_CANalyzer/blob/main/Housing/Yellow%20CANalyzer%20Housing.png?raw=true">